arkrow/PyMusicLooper/README.md

 poetry install
 ```

-This will install all the project dependencies and the project itself.
-Using a virtual environment is usually recommended to avoid version conflicts with other packages.
-A virtual environment can be automatically handled by poetry by invoking the `poetry shell` command first to
+A virtual environment can be setup through poetry by invoking the `poetry shell` command before installing.
-create and enter a virtual environment for the current working directory.

 ## Usage